Glossary

 Future Directions

 Research continues to refine self-attention mechanisms, aiming for greater computational efficiency (e.g., methods like FlashAttention and sparse attention variants) and broader applicability.
 As AI models grow in complexity, self-attention is expected to remain a cornerstone technology, driving progress in areas from specialized AI applications like robotics to the pursuit of Artificial General Intelligence (AGI).
-Tools and platforms like Ultralytics HUB facilitate the training and deployment of models incorporating these advanced techniques, often available via repositories like Hugging Face.
+Tools and platforms like Ultralytics HUB facilitate the training and deployment of models incorporating these advanced techniques, often available via repositories like Hugging Face and developed with frameworks such as PyTorch and TensorFlow.